wilsonmar/LoadRunner/gapi-lr-starter/README.md

 CAUTION: Although the example script here is meant for stress testing, the script in this repo should not be run by more than one virtual users over more than a few seconds because it accesses a production site with usage limits.
 That's the setting in the scenario file in the Scenario folder within this script.

-Google's API was chosen as the system under test since Google has provides a well-documented implementation of their JWT (Java Web Toolkit) that more and more enterprises are adopting.
+Google's API was chosen as the system under test since Google has provides a well-documented implementation of their JWT (Java Web Toolkit) which more and more enterprises are adopting.

 CAUTION: Before running this script, create your own Google API account and paste the keys into the keys text files.